• Puntos de partida (10th edition)

 Everyone gets to do an original, short, animated cartoon, using the software available from Plotagon.com (Do not purchase anything from this website, you will be given an access code a week or so into the term.)
 Note that this software is continually being updated with new features, however, older versions are nearly always still viable and accordingly you can use any version of the software you wish, on any platform for which it is available.

 ¿Cómo va a ser el festival de dibujos animados? ¡Va a ser muy divertido! :) Your cartoon should be about three to five minutes long (it may also be a series of shorter cartoons that add up to at least three minutes, if that fits your concept and subject matter.)
 It should not be shorter than three minutes nor longer than ten unless you get permission from me to do so.
+At some point, your cartoon must contain one or several text plates stating the title of the cartoon and your name.
+These text plates are like the title cards of a silent film and area easily generated with the cartoon software.

 After all the cartoons have been played for the class, class members will vote, via secret ballot (i.e. homework) on who should receive the awards in the following categories: mejor comedia; mejor drama; mejor animación.
 You are not allowed to vote for your own cartoon.